01 of 07

 Where there Is Smoke, there Is Moe

 In addition to Moe's bar, guests can purchase a Flaming Moe at a beverage stand in the Springfield food court.
 Unlike the TV show, the theme park version doesn't contain any alcohol (and has nothing to do with Aerosmith).
 It does, however, smoke (but not flame, unfortunately) thanks to what I am presuming are dry ice capsules planted at the bottom of the special "souvenir" cup.
 It tastes somewhat like Tang with a hint of carbonation.
-Is it worth the $7.99 I paid?
+Is it worth the exorbitant price that Universal charges?
 Absolutely not.
 But hey, it's a Flaming Moe!

 06 of 07